Bulletin Page Content

 Applicants seeking admission must satisfy the following requirements:

-3. Sufficient coursework in the major subject to qualify for graduate study in the involved discipline.
-Students with a deficiency in required coursework may be required by the admitting department to take additional pre-requisite courses.
+- Sufficient coursework in the major subject to qualify for graduate study in the involved discipline.
+Students with a deficiency in required coursework may be required by the admitting graduate program to take additional pre-requisite courses.

-7. Non-Degree Admission - Students holding baccalaureate degrees from accredited
+- Non-Degree Admission - Students holding baccalaureate degrees from accredited institutions

-institutions of higher education who are not interested in earning graduate degrees
+of higher education who are not interested in earning graduate degrees or who need

-or who need to complete prerequisites for particular degree programs may enroll as
+to complete prerequisites for particular degree programs may enroll as Non-Degree

-Non-Degree graduate students.
-A suitable background for the courses to be taken is
+graduate students.
+A suitable background for the courses to be taken is expected.

-expected.
-A minimum grade point average of 2.5 on all undergraduate work ("A" = 4.0)
+A minimum grade point average of 2.5 on all undergraduate work ("A" = 4.0) is required

-is required to enroll as a Non-Degree graduate student.
-Some graduate programs may
+to enroll as a Non-Degree graduate student.
+Some graduate programs may impose additional

 Because of limited class size and resources, academic units may limit the enrollment of Non-Degree students.
 After admission, permission to enter each course is obtained from the Graduate Director/Coordinator in the appropriate college, school and/or department.